zombiesbyte/exibeo/docs/readme.txt

-Within your hosts file in C:\Windows\System32\drivers\etc\hosts you may need to make sure you can write to this file (most security software stops anything from making changes to this file but there should be a setting to allow you temporaty access).
+Within your hosts file in C:\Windows\System32\drivers\etc\hosts you may need to make sure you can write to this file (most security software stops anything from making changes to this file but there should be a setting to allow you temporary access).
 The following entry needs to be included:

 127.0.0.1	exibeo.home